 Students review the development of the profession and how it has affected families, communities and legislation at both local and national levels.
 The core mission and philosophy of advocating for human well-being is emphasized.

 Several home economics specialties are available at the master's level.
 The two previously mentioned, nutrition and home economics education, are described by the BLS.
-The growth rate for nutritionist jobs was predicted to be about 21% during 2012-2022, according to the BLS.
+The growth rate for dietician and nutritionist jobs was predicted to be about 16% during 2014-2024, according to the BLS.
 Those with advanced degrees will have the best opportunities.
-In 2014, nutritionists earned a median salary of $56,950, reported the BLS.
+In 2015, nutritionists and dieticians earned a median salary of $57,910, reported the BLS.

-The BLS estimate for number of postsecondary home economics teachers employed in 2014 was 3,620.
-Job growth rate for this profession was predicted to be about average at 10% during the 2012-2022 decade.
-Median wages in 2014 were $63,390, according to the BLS.
+The BLS estimate for the number of postsecondary home economics teachers employed in 2015 was 3,650.
+Job growth for this profession was predicted to drop by 12% over the 2014-2024 decade.
+Median wages in 2015 were $64,950, according to the BLS.